How this works.

 Where the questions come from

-Questions are drawn from each party’s published 2026 manifesto, scoped to topics where parties actually disagree.
+Questions are drawn from each party’s published programme, scoped to topics where parties actually disagree.
 The wording is LLM-assisted, with the goal of plain language, neutral framing, and no double negatives.
 The full question pool is browsable in the compass.

 Where the party positions come from

-Every position is read directly from the party’s published 2026 manifesto:
+Every position is read directly from the party’s published programme:

-Each position is extracted from the party’s 2026 manifesto by an LLM and rated on a 5-point scale.
-When the manifesto doesn’t address a question directly, the position is marked as inferred from the party’s broader public platform.
+Each position is extracted from the party’s programme by an LLM and rated on a 5-point scale.
+When the programme doesn’t address a question directly, the position is marked as inferred from the party’s broader public platform.

-Every entry carries a verbatim Swedish quote from the manifesto and a section reference, so the source can be checked directly on the site.
+Every entry carries a verbatim Swedish quote from the programme and a section reference, so the source can be checked directly on the site.

-Each position is tagged high / medium / low confidence based on how directly the manifesto addresses the question.
+Each position is tagged high / medium / low confidence based on how directly the programme addresses the question.
 Low-confidence positions are downweighted in matching.
+Questions the programme is silent on are not scored at all — silence is not a neutral opinion; it shows up as a wider confidence band instead.

 “A compass that asks for your trust should be able to show why it deserves it.
-Every step of the math, every quoted line of every manifesto.”
+Every step of the math, every quoted line of every party programme.”

 How matches are calculated